Haptic-Apps/Slide-iOS/README.md

 Where appropriate, a screenshot works wonders to help us see exactly what the issue is.
 You can upload screenshots directly using the GitHub issue tracker or by attaching a link (to Imgur, for example); whichever is easier for you.

-### Code
+## Code

-If you are a developer and wish to contribute to the app please fork the project and submit a pull request.
+If you are a developer and wish to contribute to the app, please fork the project and submit a pull request.

 If you have any questions, feel free to message me on Discord or [drop me a message](https://www.reddit.com/message/compose/?to=ccrama) on Reddit.